Let us help you with your WorkCover claim and workers compensation payout guidance

-Based in Brisbane and the Gold Coast, The Personal Injury Lawyers has a team of specialist work related injury lawyers servicing all areas across QLD, Canberra & the ACT.
+Based in Brisbane and the Gold Coast, The Personal Injury Lawyers has a team of specialist work related injury lawyers servicing all areas across QLD.

 If you have had a work injury, or an accident on the way to or from work, then you may be able to claim workers compensation, (commonly referred to as ‘workers comp’).